elatov/elatov.github.io/_posts/2013-09-02-onnecting-to-an-openvpn-server-with-various-clients.md

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/09/openvpn-config-in-folder.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/09/openvpn-config-in-folder.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/09/openvpn-config-in-folder.png" alt="openvpn config in folder Connecting to an OpenVPN Server with Various Clients" width="629" height="188" class="alignnone size-full wp-image-9419" title="Connecting to an OpenVPN Server with Various Clients" /></a>

-Then close the folder,click on the folder, and press &#8220;Command-I&#8221; or right click on the folder to select &#8220;Get Info&#8221;.
+Then close the folder,click on the folder, and press "Command-I" or right click on the folder to select "Get Info".
 At which point you will see the information regarding that folder:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/09/folder_information.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/09/folder_information.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/09/folder_information.png" alt="folder information Connecting to an OpenVPN Server with Various Clients" width="379" height="910" class="alignnone size-full wp-image-9420" title="Connecting to an OpenVPN Server with Various Clients" /></a>